 How to Paint a Room Without Brush Marks

 Brush and roller marks ruin an otherwise good paint job.
-Here are the pro techniques that eliminate them — from paint choice and tools to the specific stroke pattern that works.
+The pro techniques that eliminate them, paint choice, tools, and the specific stroke pattern that works.

 You finish painting the bedroom.
-It looks great in the moment.
-The next morning, in raking sunlight, you see them — streaky brush marks along the trim, roller stipple on the wall, lap marks where you blended sections.
-The painted surface should be glass-smooth and unifor; yours looks like you were in a hurry.
-The good news: there are 7 specific techniques pros use to paint a room without brush marks.
-Use them and the next paint job is invisible.
+It looks great that night.
+The next morning, in raking sunlight, you see them, streaky brush marks along the trim, roller stipple on the wall, lap marks where you blended sections.
+A painted surface should be glass-smooth and uniform; yours looks like you were in a hurry.

 What You’ll Need